tigersmuseum/history/sources/soldiers/README.md

 ## Commonwealth War Graves Commission (CWGC)

 You can download results from the [Find War Dead](https://www.cwgc.org/find-records/find-war-dead/) tool as a CSV file.
 The **Id** field is CWGC's unique casualty identifier.
-Appending the casualty identifier to the URL:
+You can append the casualty identifier to the URL:

   https://www.cwgc.org/find-records/find-war-dead/casualty-details/

-creates a URL pointing to the results page for the casualty.
+to create a URL pointing to the results page for the casualty.
 We use this both as a web link in a HTML report, and as a URI to represent the CWGC record for the soldier.

 ## The National Archive